Le-Space/BlockPro/README.md

   - a producer can accept an offer of a consumer
   - a consumer cann accept an offer of a producer
   - when a offer is accepted by the consumer
-    - a deal transaction is stored on Doichain via name_doi bp-deal/meteorNo
+    - a deal transaction is stored by the consumer on Doichain via name_doi bp-deal/meteorNo
     - the value of this transaction contains:
       - the meteorNo of the producer
       - the ordered amount of kw/h
       - aggreed price in DOI (or later possibly other crypto currencies)
+    - the Bob (consumer) sends the aggreed amount of DOI to a multisig account with Alice (the producer)
+    - as the aggreed amount of KW/h was delivered Alice (producer) creates and signs a DOI (coin) - transaction (offchain( to Bob to transfer the aggreed DOI from the multisig to her wallet.
+Bob signs this transaction and pays the electricity bill.
+    - both parties have to sign
 7. **Other tasks & thoughts**
   - Rebranding Doichain
   - tDOI on Ethereum blockchain and other trojan horses to buy and sell DOI (see and fork: https://tbtc.network/)